 Our region suffers one of the highest rates of heart problems in the country.
 We know you have a choice when it comes to getting heart treatment.
-The McLeod Health cardiologists earned the distinction as “One of American’s Top 100 Hospitals for Cardiac Care,” and “Coronary Intervention” To learn more about the 24 patient quality honors their work has earned from Healthgrades, click here.
 Cardiologists diagnose AND treat heart patients by examining and clearing blocked arteries with small incisions and outpatient procedures.
-Our team performs more than 4,000 heart catheterizations annually to pinpoint heart problems.
-Standing ready to diagnose and, if necessary, treat heart patients are 14 cardiologists and 1 pediatric cardiologist, along with 10 interventional cardiologists, and 2 Electrophysiologists.
+Our heart doctors perform more than 4,000 heart catheterizations annually to pinpoint heart problems.
+Standing ready to diagnose and, if necessary, treat heart patients are 14 cardiologists and 1 pediatric cardiologist, along with 10 interventional cardiologists and 2 Electrophysiologists.

 McLeod Health offers Cardiology Services at our following locations: Florence, Cheraw, Clarendon, Dillon, Loris, and Seacaost.